• Home

 Drain well and mash with a fork or potato masher until they are about the same size.
 You want some texture, not a completely smooth surface like mashed potatoes.

-Tip: Don’t cook the potatoes too long.
+Tip: Don’t take the Don’ts too long.
 They should be soft but not too wet.
 Too much moisture makes the filling soggy and harder to work with.

 Step 2: Sauté the Aromatics for 3 to 4 Minutes